help-me-mom/ng-mocks/README.md

 ### How to fix `TypeError: Cannot read property 'subscribe' of undefined`

-This issue means that something has been mocked and returns a dummy result (`undefined`) instead of observable streams.
+This issue means that something has been replaced with a mock copy and returns a dummy result (`undefined`) instead of observable streams.

-There is an answer for this error in the section called [How to mock an observable](#how-to-mock-an-observable), if the error is triggered by a mocked service, and its property is of type of `undefined`.
+There is an answer for this error in the section called [How to mock an observable](#how-to-create-a-mock-observable), if the error has been triggered by a mock service, and its property is of type of `undefined`.

-Or you might check [`MockInstance`](#mockinstance) in case if the error has been caused by a mocked component or a mocked directive.
+Or you might check [`MockInstance`](#mockinstance) in case if the error has been caused by a mock component or a mock directive.

 [to the top](#content)